-Rusty Hughes has coached the Franklin College women’s tennis team since 1988 and the Grizzlies men’s squad since 2000.
+Rusty Hughes has coached the Franklin College women’s tennis team since 1988 and was at the helm Grizzlies men’s squad from 2000-2019.

 A four-time women’s tennis conference coach of the year, Hughes has guided the Franklin women’s program to league championships in 1998, 2000, 2002, and 2012 and second place finishes in both 2004, 2007, and 2015.
 Moreover, he coached standout player Kelly Vance ’04, who earned the Heartland College Athletic Conference’s MVP award in each of her four years in the program.